benkeks/concurrency-theory.org/_organizations/ifip/ifip.md

   * [TRENDS 2015](https://concurrency-theory.org/events/workshops/trends/2015) held on September 5, 2015 in Madrid, Spain,
   * [TRENDS 2014](http://ceres.hh.se/mediawiki/TRENDS_2014) held on September 6, 2014 in Rome, Italy,
   * [TRENDS 2013](http://www.win.tue.nl/trends13/) held on August 31, 2013 in Buenos Aires, Argentina, and
-  * [TRENDS 2012](http://www.win.tue.nl/trends12/) held on September 8, 2012 in Newcastle upon Tyne, UK .
+  * [TRENDS 2012](http://www.win.tue.nl/trends12/) held on September 8, 2012 in Newcastle upon Tyne, UK.

 * Open Problems in Concurrency Theory (OPCT): a series of seminars dedicated to invited presentations on the open problems in the field: